Postgraduate Taught

 Interested in studying at masters-level on themes such as Highlands and Islands, Scottish, British, or coastal and maritime history, and from the comfort of your own home?

-For the third consecutive year, postgraduate students have rated the University of the Highlands and Islands (UHI) as the best in Scotland for overall student satisfaction in the national 2024 Postgraduate Taught Experience Survey (PTES)!
+For the fourth consecutive year, postgraduate students have rated the University of the Highlands and Islands (UHI) as the best in Scotland for overall student satisfaction in the national 2025 Postgraduate Taught Experience Survey (PTES).

 Postgraduate Taught Programmes